kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 ##### Administration #####
-To create a Facebook user verifier, use either Admin UI or [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO).
+To create a Facebook owner verifier, use either Administration UI or [REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO).
-The following image example illustrates how to create a Facebook user verifier from Admin UI.
+The following image example illustrates how to create a Facebook owner verifier from Administration UI.

 ![facebook verifier](Admin-ui/verifier-facebook.png "facebook verifier")

-#### Google+ user verifier ####
+#### Google+ owner verifier ####
-This user verifier implementation is created for verification of Google+ accounts.
+This owner verifier implementation is created for verification of Google+ accounts.
 It is especially useful for applications that are already integrated with Google+.

 ##### Configuration #####
 The configuration should match the following Avro schema.